Composition Proficiency Test

 The skills-based portion

-of the test requires you to follow on-screen instructions using Microsoft Word, Microsoft Excel, and Microsoft Power Point.
+of the test requires you to follow on-screen instructions using various products from the Microsoft Office suite.
 Tasks you might be expected to complete could include the following:

 | Windows System || You will be expected to perform tasks such as file explorer searching and navigation, windows menu use, saving images using snipping tool, and navigating the desktop. |